youshouldstealthiscode/YouTube-Music-Self-Updating-Discography-Playlist/README.md

 I have added such a file with that exact code to the repo so you just have to find your necessary variables and insert them accordingly.

-!!!Keep in mind that the "cookie" value may expire, so you might need to repeat this process in the future to obtain a new "cookie" value.!!
+!!!!!Keep in mind that the "cookie" value may expire, so you might need to repeat this process in the future to obtain a new "cookie" value.!!!!!

-added these words as a test for my git control